avivace/debian-quickstart/index.md

 If you can't access the network during the install, download [this](http://cdimage.debian.org/cdimage/unofficial/non-free/cd-including-firmware/current/amd64/iso-dvd/firmware-9.0.0-amd64-DVD-1.iso) image instead.

-> Debian has these divisions:
+> Debian has these divisions in the repositories:
 >
 > 1) main: All free software that follows the DFSG ([Debian Free Software Guidelines](https://en.wikipedia.org/wiki/Debian_Free_Software_Guidelines))
 >